Nefsen402/tessellator/README.md

         model.rotate(rotation, axis); //rotates the prism with our vectors with tweens

-        model.setColor("white"); //sets the color of the objects being created with the model. model.drawPrism(0, 0, 0, 1); //draws a prism (or as others like to call a wire frame). fillPrism will make a solid cube. model.finish(); //finish the model.
+        model.setColor("white"); //sets the color of the objects being created with the model. model.drawCube(0, 0, 0, 1); //draws a prism (or as others like to call a wire frame). fillCube will make a solid cube. model.finish(); //finish the model.
 Tell the renderer that this is ready to be rendered.

         var renderer = new Tessellator.ModelRenderer(model); //creates a renderer that will render our model